 Lehne, M., Rohrmeier, M., & Koelsch, S. (2014).
 Tension-related activity in the orbitofrontal cortex and amygdala: an fMRI study with music.
 Social cognitive and affective neuroscience, 9(10), 1515-1523.

 - 2020.
 Cortical thickness and resting‐state cardiac function across the lifespan: A cross‐sectional pooled mega‐analysis.
 Psychophysiology.
+16 pages.

 - 2020.
 A coordinate-based meta-analysis of music-evoked emotions.
 NeuroImage.
 1-10.